 Collect feedback from your target audience

 You’ll need to collect feedback from your target audience to develop and refine your brand voice, and there’s only one way to know what your audience thinks: Ask them!
 Social media polls, email surveys, and website forms are all excellent ways to gauge their perception of your brand voice.

 Your audience should play an active role in the evolution of your brand identity; they aren’t just people you talk to.
 They are the ones spending money on your products and your services.
 By involving them in the process and listening to their feedback, you can create a brand voice that resonates with them and effectively conveys your brand’s values and personality.

 Taking their feedback into account helps you build stronger relationships with your audience.
 You’re essentially creating a brand that addresses their needs and preferences in a genuine way.
 Remember, your audience is more than just people you talk to.
 They are your customers, and their feedback is critical to the success of your brand voice strategy.

 How to implement your chosen brand voice

 If you can do these things, you’re ready to take your brand voice to the next level!
+Here’s how.

 Create an internal glossary for your brand

-Decide which specific tones will work best for each communication channel
+Decide specific tones for each communication channel